prharms/news-contributions-check/README.md

 ## Contributing

-1. Follow all rules in `.cursor-rules/RULES.md`
+1. Follow all rules in `.cursor/rules/`
-2. Maintain test coverage above 90%
+2. Maintain test coverage above 80% per module
 3. Use conventional commit messages
 4. Ensure all quality checks pass
 5. Update documentation for new features
+6. Follow SOLID principles and OOP best practices
+7. Use dependency injection for new components

 ## License